-Virtual tours and videos are something I have recently started doing due to the restrictions faced because of the Pandemic.
-Please consider donating to help cover my subscription and research costs whilst I study for my masters!
+Virtual tours and videos are something I have recently started doing due to the restrictions faced because of COVID-19.
+Please consider donating to help cover my subscription and research costs, whilst I study for my masters!

 Beckenham Cemetery (8 part series)